laas/metapod/README.md

 ========

 This software provides robot dynamics algorithms.
 It uses a combination of a specific representation of robot models and C++ templates, such that each algorithm remains model-independant, yet is optimized for a particular robot at compile-time.

 As of today, the following algorithms have been implemented:
  - RNEA (Recursive Newton Euler Algorithm) for inverse dynamics
+ - CRBA (Composite Rigid Body Algorithm) to compute the Joint-Space Inertia Matrix.

 Setup
 -----